goruck/all/README.md

 ## Data Preparation
 Once it was understood how to form a relevant sensor dataset for the model the next step was to discover and expose the structure in the dataset.
 Using the above transformations, a dataset of about 300 observations was collected and visualized in scatterplots using R's graphical capabilities.
 The R code that generated these plots can be found [here](https://github.com/goruck/mall/blob/newstatus/R/genScatterPlots.R) and the observation dataset can be found [here](https://github.com/goruck/mall/blob/newstatus/R/panelSimpledb.csv).

 Eight unique patterns were used to generate the observations.
 Each pattern corresponds to a path, direction, and speed of a person walking though the house and the approximate hour of the day this pattern occurred.
+The training was done by walking the pattern a few times and then invoking an Alexa skill that aquired the sensor data.
 The patterns and the zones they activate are summarized in the table below.

 Pattern Number | Path | z1 | z16 | z27 | z28 | z29 | z30 | z32 | clock
 -------|---------|----|-----|-----|-----|-----|-----|-----|-------